 Todd Zielinksi, Athena’s managing director and CEO, and his team met with the director of sales to discuss the process.
 One selling point for him was the metrics Athena provides to show return on investment.
 Other process selling points were the list clean services, the lead nurture component, and integration with Pipedrive CRM.
 He decided to make a one-year commitment.

 “I loved their model.
 I decided to commit to a year because it takes that long to develop.
 We have long sales cycles.
 It can take months to break into a company, and then by the time you sign NDA, get the RFQ, it can take a year or two,” said the director of sales.
 “So there was a risk with it taking a year to build the foundation and not getting anything in return that year.
 It comes down to being willing to take a chance.
 You have to be willing to commit long term.”

 Not long before bringing on Athena, the plastic injection molding company partnered with an SEO and digital marketing firm.
-Athena has a partnership with Thomas for its inbound marketing, but when a client has an established relationship, Athena works with them to create a cohesive process.
+Athena has a partnership with an inbound marketing firm, but when a client has an established relationship, Athena works with them to create a cohesive process.